originrose/cortex/README.md

         at clojure.lang.Compiler$HostExpr$Parser.parse(Compiler.java:1009)
 ```

 Make sure you have installed the appropriate CUDNN for your version of CUDA.

-If attempting a fresh install and run from `Master` you should also make sure to run `cortex/local-install.sh` before running an example (examples/suite-classification/trains.sh for example).

 ### See also: